kimsk/chia-dev-challenge/README.md

 A ticket coin can be spent only if the oracle coin announces the same winning number and block height is also spent in the same block.

+### Block Height Assertion

+A ticket coin can be spent only when the specific block height is reached.
+The lottery official can't spend the ticket coins prematurely.

 ### Hidden Information

 A ticket's number and block height are revealed only when the coin is spent.